Julie Andrews: 1997–present: Children's entertainment and later roles

 In January 2010, Andrews was the official United States presenter for the Great Performances From Vienna: The New Year's Celebration 2010 concert.
 This was her second appearance in this role, after presenting the previous year's concert.
 Andrews also had a supporting role in the film Tooth Fairy, which opened to unfavourable reviews although the box office receipts were successful.
 On her promotion tour for the film, she also spoke of Operation USA and the aid campaign to the Haiti disaster.

 On 8 May 2010, Andrews made her London comeback after a 21-year absence (her last performance there was a Christmas concert at the Royal Festival Hall in 1989).
 She performed at The O2 Arena, accompanied by the Royal Philharmonic Orchestra and an ensemble of five performers.
 Earlier (on 15 December 2009 and on many other occasions), she appeared on British television saying that rumours that she would be singing at the performance were not true and that she would be doing a form of "speak singing".
-Yet she actually sang two solos and several duets and ensemble pieces.
+However, she sang two solos and several duets and ensemble pieces.
 The evening, though well received by the 20,000 fans present, who gave her standing ovation after standing ovation, did not convince the critics.

 On 18 May 2010, Andrews's 23rd book (this one also written with her daughter Emma) was published.
 In June 2010, the book, entitled The Very Fairy Princess, reached number 1 on The New York Times Best Seller List for Children's Books.
 On 21 May 2010, her film Shrek Forever After was released; in it Andrews reprises her role as the Queen.
 On 9 July 2010, Despicable Me, an animated film in which Andrews lent her voice to Marlena Gru, the thoughtless and soul-crushing mother of the main character Gru (voiced by Steve Carell), opened to rave reviews and strong box office.
 On 28 October 2010, Andrews appeared, along with the actors who portrayed the cinematic von Trapp family members, on Oprah to commemorate the film's 45th anniversary.
 A few days later, her 24th book, Little Bo in Italy, was published.
-On 15 December 2010, Andrews's husband Blake Edwards died at the age of 88, of complications of pneumonia at the Saint John's Health Center in Santa Monica, California.
-Andrews was by her husband's side when he died.